brainglobe/brainglobe.github.io/docs/source/blog/atlas-api-v3.md

 # `brainglobe-atlasapi` V3

 A pre-release version of `brainglobe-atlasapi` V3 is now available.
-Please try it in your tools and workflows and report any [issues](https://github.com/brainglobe/brainglobe-atlasapi/issues) you encounter!
+Please try it in your tools and workflows and report any issues you encounter on either [Zulip](https://brainglobe.zulipchat.com/#narrow/channel/483906-Atlas-API) or [GitHub](https://github.com/brainglobe/brainglobe-atlasapi/issues) you encounter!

 ## New file formats and storage